 Here's how the landing page of Google Flights https://www.google.com/flights/ looks:

-In order to start searching for the best flight prices, you just need to fill in the departure city and the destination, and change the dates if the default ones are not suitable.
+To start searching for the best flight prices, you just need to fill in the departure city and the destination and change the dates if the default ones are not suitable.
 Then just press Enter and the best flight suggestions appear on the screen.

 Example: Cheap Business-Class Flights To Los Angeles

 So, we have a mission – to find the cheapest business-class flights from Europe to Los Angeles.
 We have already selected London Heathrow (LHR), Dublin Airport (DUB) or Amsterdam Schiphol Airport (AMS) as our preferable departure cities and Los Angeles (LAX) as our destination city.
 Note that you can also define multiple destination cities by adding them as comma separated list.

 In this example, we have changed the travel dates to July 12th-16th and used the airline filter to select a specific alliance, this time Always Fly Business' favorite Oneworld Alliance.

 Based on the above selections, we are shown "Best flights".
 As usual, when flying between these cities, Dublin is the cheapest option ($1680 for the round trip).

 If your schedule is flexible, it always makes sense to check the other options for the departure and arrival dates.
 To do that, just click the departure date input field and a calendar view opens (see the screenshot below).

 This time, the calendar view shows us that we actually managed to find the cheapest business-class flights during that month, but that's not always the case.
 Note that in addition to Calendar view the date selector modal also has two other options, Flexible dates and Price graph, which both can be extremely handy when searching for the cheapest flight deals.